Laurie Metcalf Is the Only Roseanne Cast Member to Earn a 2018 Emmy Nod

 ABC

-The now-defunct Roseanne reboot has received one 2018 Emmy nomination, for one actress: No, not that one.
+The now-defunct Roseanne reboot has received one 2018 Emmy nomination for acting, for one actress: No, not that one.
 Laurie Metcalf.

 The 63-year-old actress, who reprised her role as Roseanne Connor's sister Jackie, was nominated on Thursday for Best Supporting Actress in a Comedy Series for her performance on the recent first and last season of the rebooted series, a month and a half after ABC canceled plans to produce season two and cut off ties with main star Roseanne Barrafter she posted an offensive tweet deemed to be racist.